netenglabs/suzieq/docs/developer/contribute.md

 To add your functionality to SuzieQ, you need to follow some steps:

-1. First of all, fork the SuzieQ repository and clone the forked project on your computer
+1. Fork the SuzieQ repository and clone the forked project on your local machine.
 2. Move into the `develop` branch using the command `git checkout develop`, create a new branch and move into it (`git checkout -b <NEW_BRANCH-NAME>`).

     Now you can start developing your new functionality for SuzieQ.